 Our primary Owner tours our job sites about 1-4 times/month and helps to ensure quality and staff are up to his standards, but he does not get personally involved with clients.
 He is a carpenter by trade and started building custom homes in Alberta about 20 years ago, where he moved from being on the tools to owning his own company (and still being on the tools) within 5 years or so.
 When he started Made to Last out here, he was on the tools as well, but he quickly grew to just project managing, and then eventually running the company and overseeing everything.
 We assign a Project Manager (PM) to your job who is on-site daily through most of the build.
 We also have a Construction Manager who is a Red Seal Carpenter with 10+ years of PM experience who helps oversee the PMs and carpenters through division of labour, on-site weekly inspections, training, and problem-solving.

 Our Project Manager (PM) is on site every day throughout most of the build.
-Not as much during drywall or first coats of interior painting, but at most other times.
 Our Construction Manager is on site at least once a week, as he helps to oversee our PMs as well as problem solve.
 Our General Manager and our primary Owner are on site once a week to once a month depending on the timing of what is going on and the location of the build (further away from Duncan seeing less frequent visits).

 We will assign you a Project Manager once your job has progressed to the construction stage.
 We currently have a total of three Project Managers, and one Construction Manager.